KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/beginner-series-part-4.md

 Each Smart Chain in the Komodo ecosystem can act as a fully tokenizable platform.
 This provides many opportunities to the developer for creating on-chain assets that represent varying types of value for their users.

-For example, tokens can be used to represent real world assets, and users can then trade these tokens using Komodo's [Token DEX](../../../basic-docs/antara/antara-api/tokens.html) and [AtomicDEX](../../../basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.html) features.
+For example, tokens can be used to represent real world assets, and users can then trade these tokens using Komodo's [Token DEX](../../../basic-docs/antara/antara-api/tokens.html) and [Komodo DeFi Framework](../../../basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.html) features.
 The developer could also create tokens that provide incentives to their audience.
 Or, tokens can represent collectible assets.
 These are but a few examples of the usefulness of on-chain tokenization.

 ## Conceptualizing Tokens